Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 Absolutely.
 And one of the things that I then realized when he told me that I was low in iodine, and it was zero, and then it still took two or three months for it to click was that amongst all the other things that I was doing to support my well being I had stopped eating iodized salt.

 And I replaced it with Himalayan pink salt.

-And that was what took my thyroid situation to the next level of under activity and being and becoming so difficult to, for me to deal with.
-Because remember I said a bit earlier, I remember I said all of a sudden my thyroid stopped working and all these things it was around the same time I stopped eating iodine.
+And that was what took my thyroid situation to the next level of under activity and being and becoming so difficult, for me to deal with.
+Because remember I said a bit earlier, I remember I said all of a sudden my thyroid stopped working, and all these things it was around the same time I stopped eating iodine.

 Unknown Speaker 55:59

 Because being as well as I was, before I got sick meant that I was on the verge of being sick.
 So I wanted to get better than what I was.
 So that’s what I focused on.
-And I got that and who benefited from that.
+And I got that and who benefited from that?
 Everyone else benefits around me, that’s fine.
 We benefit the most.
-I’m my own client, you know, like I benefit the most from taking steps to really take responsibility for my own action for my own well being and take the parts that are not the doctors responsibility away from them.
-And you know, bring it to me, we have we live on the best time in the planet Kerry you and I would have been dead for two years ago.
+I’m my own client, you know like I benefit the most from taking steps to really take responsibility for my own action for my own well-being and take the parts that are not the doctor’s responsibility away from them.
+And you know, bring it to me, we have we live on the best time on the planet Kerry you and I would have been dead for two years ago.

 Bill Gasiamis Discovered more information on the Internet